ajvaloppi/hackTheNorthFrontend/README.md

 __When you're completed__

 Make a new Github repository of your own, push your code to that repository, and send us the link!

+# Part 2) Product Vision and Design

+answers located in Product_Vision_and_Design.pdf